The Birth Story of Mary Moonflower

 From the moment I found out I was pregnant, I knew that my child would not be born in a hospital.
 At the time I lived in a community where there were many outdoor types.
 Moab, Utah is full of what mainstream society would consider as odd beings: people who live in teepees, caves, tents and vans, disassociated from the regular hustle and bustle of society.

 I thought it would be a perfect place to be supported to have a primitive birth.
 But as my pregnancy progressed I found very little support for an unassisted outdoor birth.
 It got back to me from a friend who worked at the local women’s shelter that someone had recommended calling Child Protective Services on us.
 I was being threatened with losing my child before she was even born, just because I mentioned that I envisioned an unassisted outdoor birth.

 I kept my faith in the idea of wanting my daughter to be born the way my ancestors had birthed their children before doctors started attending birth.

-I was surprised and saddened that 98 percent of those who surrounded me, even those whom I thought to be my friends, turned away—dismissing me and labeling me as an unfit mother for my vision.
-But the other two percent is all we needed to believe that we could do this.
+But 98 percent of those who surrounded me, even those whom I thought to be my friends, turned away—dismissing me and labeling me as an “unfit mother” for my vision of an unassisted outdoor birth.
+So be it.
+The other two percent is all we needed to believe that we could do this!